-You should only connect to this regulator using an approved highpressure hose of length not exceeding 450mm from the gas cylinder to the regulator.
-These approved high-pressure hoses are available from your Explorer Group Retailer.
+You should only connect to this regulator using a length of approved high-pressure hose not exceeding 450mm from the gas cylinder to the regulator.
+These approved high-pressure hoses are available from your Elddis Retailer.
 These hoses are connected using screw thread fittings, which will make a seal if connected and tightened using a spanner.
-Once the hose is securely connected turn on the gas tap above the regulator, then turn on the gas bottle to allow gas to flow into the motorhome.
-In order to make all your motorhomes gas appliances operational it is necessary to open each appliance gas tap as detailed in 6.1.
+Once the hose is securely connected turn on the gas tap above the regulator, then turn on the gas bottle to allow gas to flow into the caravan.

+In order to make all your caravan gas appliances operational it is necessary to open each appliance gas tap as detailed in previous column.
 All your gas appliances should now be operational.
 Instructions on how to use each appliance are detailed later in your handbook.

-Aerosols and highly flammable liquids must not be stored in the compartment behind, or adjacent to, any gas appliance.
+WARNING: Aerosols and highly flammable liquids must not be stored in the compartment behind, or adjacent to, any gas appliance.
 Some industrial LPG appliances operate at high pressure and require a 'high pressure' regulator.
 This often has an adjusting handle on it.
-NEVER use such a regulator on a motorhome.
+NEVER use such a regulator on a caravan.